bryanwweber/orbital-mechanics-notes/_sources/time-since-periapsis-and-keplers-equation/time-since-periapsis.md

 1. We know the current true anomaly and want to find the time since periapsis
 2. We know the current time since periapsis and want to know the true anomaly

-Each case is solved slightly differently, and the equations depend on the type of trajectory, so this will just be a general overview.
-Specific solutions for each type of trajectory will be in the following sections.
+Each case is solved slightly differently, and the equations depend on the type of trajectory, so specific solutions for each type of trajectory will be shown in the following sections.

 ### Given True Anomaly, Find Time Since Periapsis